 - U.S. Railroad Traffic Atlas: Railroad tracks are another possible evacuation route that you need to be aware of.

-Bug Out Bags and Selecting the Right Emergency Gear
+Bug Out Bag List: How to Select the Right Emergency Gear

 The type of gear you select can go a long way in determining the outcome of your situation.
 When picking any type of survival gear, make sure you do your research; once you have the gear, make sure you test, train with, and thoroughly understand how to use all of your supplies.